shaimaa-hshalaby/Angular_Guide/00 - Angular Introduction/README.md

 cd my-first-project
 ng serve
 ```
--  the project name should not have spaces or test word
+-  the project name should not have spaces or test word.
--  serve command to run up the server that will run the angular project, then we can access it from the browser
+-  a folder with the name ***my-first-project*** will be created in the current working directory.
+-   when you use the ***ng serve*** command to build an application and serve it locally, the server automatically rebuilds the application and reloads the page when you change any of the source files.
+-   now your first application is up and running on http://localhost:4200/